algogz/questions/q/aws-devop-pro.md

 ### QUESTION 191
 Which one of the following is a restriction of AWS EBS Snapshots?

-- A. Snapshotrestorationsarerestrictedtotheregioninwhichthesnapshotsarecreated.
+- A. Sn a pshot rest or at i on s are rest ricted to the region in which the snapshots are created.
-- B. Youcannotshareunencryptedsnapshots.
+- B. You cannot share unencrypted snapshots.
-- C. Toshareasnapshotwithauserinotherregionthesnapshothastobecreatedinthatregionfirst.
-- D. YoucannotshareasnapshotcontainingsensitivedatasuchasanAWSAccessKeyIDorAWS
-Secret Access Key.
+- C. To share as n a pshot with a user in other region the snapshot has to be created in that region first.
+- D. You cannot share as n a pshot containing sensitive data such as an AWS Access Key ID or AWS Secret Access Key.

 <details><summary>Answer:</summary><p> C